ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 The ResetIgnoredColliders method is used to clear any stored ignored colliders in case the `Ignored Colliders` array parameter is changed at runtime.
 This needs to be called manually if changes are made at runtime.

+#### SubscribeToInteractionEvent/2

+  > `public virtual void SubscribeToInteractionEvent(InteractionType givenType, InteractableObjectEventHandler methodCallback)`

+ * Parameters
+   * `InteractionType givenType` - The Interaction Type to register the events for.
+   * `InteractableObjectEventHandler methodCallback` - The method to execute when the Interaction Type is initiated.
+ * Returns
+   * _none_

+The SubscribeToInteractionEvent method subscribes a given method callback for the given Interaction Type.

+#### UnsubscribeFromInteractionEvent/2

+  > `public virtual void UnsubscribeFromInteractionEvent(InteractionType givenType, InteractableObjectEventHandler methodCallback)`

+ * Parameters
+   * `InteractionType givenType` - The Interaction Type that the previous event subscription was under.
+   * `InteractableObjectEventHandler methodCallback` - The method that was being executed when the Interaction Type was initiated.
+ * Returns
+   * _none_

+The UnsubscribeFromInteractionEvent method unsubscribes a previous event subscription for the given Interaction Type.

 ### Example

 `VRTK/Examples/005_Controller_BasicObjectGrabbing` uses the `VRTK_InteractTouch` and `VRTK_InteractGrab` scripts on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.